-All children and young people in foster care or children's homes are entitled to pocket money.
+All children in foster care or children's homes are entitled to pocket money.
 The amount will be determined by your social worker and vary depending on your age.

 Education

 Your Foster Family will work with your social worker to ensure you are offered the education that meets your needs.